 Bake for 18-20 minutes, or until a toothpick inserted in the middle comes clean and tops are golden brown.
 Cool for 5 minutes in the pan before transferring to a cooling rack.
 Serve warm.

 DID YOU MAKE THIS RECIPE??
 DON'T FORGET TO LEAVE FEEDBACK AND RATE BELOW!

-Adding fresh or frozen blueberries, chopped apples, raisins, or dried cranberries makes a delicious sweet and savory treat.
-To add a bit of sweetness to the muffin, you may also increase the amount of maple syrup or sugar to 1/4 cup.
+Add fresh or frozen blueberries, chopped apples, raisins, or dried cranberries to make a sweet and savory treat.

 Increase the sweetness by adding up to 1/4 cup sugar or maple syrup